 Moving out of the recovery room:

 - If your child is going home the same day, you will help them get dressed.
 Once your child can drink liquids, you can probably go home.
 Expect your child to be tired.
 Your child may sleep a lot throughout the rest of the day.

 - If your child is staying in the hospital, your child will be moved to a hospital room.
 The nurse there will check your child's vital signs and pain level.
 If your child is having pain, the nurse will give your child pain medicine and any other medicine your child needs.
 The nurse will also encourage your child to drink if your child is allowed to have liquids.

 Same-day surgery - child; Ambulatory surgery - child; Surgical procedure - child

 Chung DH.
 Pediatric surgery.
-In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
-Sabiston Textbook of Surgery.
-19th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 13.
+In: Townsend CM Jr., Beauchamp RD, Evers BM, Mattox KL, eds.
+Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
+20th ed.
+Philadelphia, PA: Elsevier; 2017:chap 66.

 Emil S. Patient- and family-centered pediatric surgical care.
 In: Coran AG, Caldamone A, Adzick NS, Krummel TM, Laberge JM, Shamberger R, eds.
 Pediatric Surgery.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 16.

 Neumayer L, Ghalyaie N. Principles of preoperative and operative surgery.
 In: Townsend CM Jr., Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
 20th ed.
 Philadelphia, PA: Elsevier; 2017:chap 10.